brianmtreese/briantree.se/_posts/2025/05/2025-05-01-create-a-custom-form-control-in-angular-without-control-value-accessor.md

 video_id: "0DAFZGy259Y"
 tags:
   - "Angular"
+  - "Angular Components"
+  - "Angular Form Control"
   - "Angular Forms"
+  - "Angular Input"
+  - "Angular Signals"
+  - "Angular Styles"
+  - "CSS"
   - "ControlValueAccessor"
-  - "Angular Form Control"
+  - "HTML"
+  - "Reactive Forms"
-  - "Angular Input"
+  - "TypeScript"
 ---

 <p class="intro"><span class="dropcap">I</span>f you've ever built a custom form control in Angular, you've probably run into the <a href="https://angular.dev/api/forms/ControlValueAccessor" target="_blank">ControlValueAccessor</a>, and if we're being honest, it's a lot.
 In this tutorial, I'll show you how you might not need it at all.
 Instead, we'll simplify things using modern Angular features like <a href="https://angular.dev/guide/components/inputs" target="_blank">signal inputs</a> and direct <a href="https://angular.dev/api/forms/FormControl" target="_blank">form control</a> bindings.
 No interfaces, no providers, no boilerplate — just clean, reactive code.</p>